Scotland inland waterways 250 year history soon to be available to the public

 British yard Fairline Yachts has announced its intention to begin building larger yachts after acquiring the Hythe coastal complex in Hampshire.
 The five-acre site was left vacant after its previous incumbents, Green Marine, went into liquidation in October 2017.

-Russell Currie, managing director of Fairline Yachts, explained, “As the global yachting market evolves, clients from across the world are Continue reading “Fairline Yachts set to expand following taking over Hythe coastal complex”
+Russell Currie, managing director of Fairline Yachts, explained, “As the global yachting market evolves, clients from across the world are increasingly demanding larger yachts than we’ve been able to create.
+Our new site will boast state-of-the-art facilities, giving us room to expand and create bigger boats whilst making the most of the existing boatbuilding skills in the location.
+Continue reading “Fairline Yachts taking over Hythe coastal complex”

 Risks of using non SOLAS or non-pyrotechnic distress flares highlighted in new MCA MIN